Joan of Leeds: Escape from the nunnery

 In 1318, tired of her enclosed life, Joan faked a mortal illness and then her own death.
 She created a dummy "in the likeness of her body", to be buried instead of her corpse.
 A number of Joan's fellow nuns appear to have aided and abetted her plan, although it is less certain whether they did so willingly or were tricked into helping her.
 Believing—or pretending to believe—her to be dead, and perhaps being deceived by the dummy, they buried it as her "in a sacred space amongst the religious of that place", wrote Archbishop Melton.
 Joan's motives for escaping the nunnery are unknown, but the Archbishop put it down to a desire to follow "the way of carnal lust", which she was unable to do in orders having taken vows of poverty and chastity.

 Joan was eventually discovered in Beverley, around 30 mi from Clementhorpe, living "indecently" with a man.
 When this became known, it caused a scandal locally.
-Melton instructed her to return to her priory, and she was denounced as an apostate for voluntarily absconding.
+Melton instructed her to return to her priory.
 In a letter to the Dean of Beverley, Melton wrote:

 Whether she ever did return remains unknown, and it is possible that the Archbishop considered that he had fulfilled his duty in demanding she return without actually taking steps to ensure that his edict was enforced.
 However, a letter to Melton from a local priest, dated 26 August 1318, informed the Archbishop that she had approached the priest with her record of events, specifically confirming that she had faked her death in order to abscond.